Small Towns Where You Don’t Need a Car

 While not wholly vehicle-free, St. Pete is known for great walking and biking paths throughout the downtown and surrounding neighborhoods.
 It’s laid out, so it’s easy to get from place to place without much effort.

 St. Petersburg is also distinct on this list for featuring a robust public transit system.
 With a metro, public bus system, trolley bus and tram, there are many options for residents who need to navigate the city.
-The Pinellas Suncoast Transit Authority (PSTA) offers plenty of information on fare and schedules for those curious about visiting or living in the area.
+The Pinellas Suncoast Transit Authority (PSTA) offers plenty of information on fares and schedules for those curious about visiting or living in the area.

-Moving to St. Petersburg can help you balance a car-free lifestyle with a more laid-back, small city atmosphere.
+Moving to St. Petersburg can help you balance a car-free lifestyle with a more laid-back, small-city atmosphere.

 Bald Head Island, NC